-Ciara Slammed By Kelly Rowland & Charlamagne Over Naked Photoshoot With Son
+Ciara Slammed By Kelly Rowland And Charlamagne Over Naked Photoshoot With Son

 “How is the picture with Ciara and her family inappropriate!??
 Everyone that has a problem with it is literally just bitter,” Twitter user @Imlikeoahhh hit back while @JLGMaryland wrote online of Ciara’s naked pregnancy shoot, “Beautiful photo.
 A momma and dad’s love.
 We didn’t know we were nude until we sinned.”

-What do you think of the backlash Ciara’s naked pregnancy photo shoot with son Future and husband Russell Wilson is getting from stars like Kelly Rowland, Charlamagne tha God and Lil Duval?
+What do you think of the backlash Ciara’s naked pregnancy photo shoot with son Future and husband Russell Wilson is getting from stars like Kelly Rowland, Charlamagne tha God, and Lil Duval?

-[Featured by Dimitrios Kambouris/Getty Images for EJAF]
+[Featured Image by Dimitrios Kambouris/Getty Images for EJAF]